 Of course, the most natural interpretation is to view the theorem as providing a braid analog of Theorem \ref{theoregular}. \end{remark}

-\begin{remark} Let $W'$ be the centraliser of a regular element in $W$.
-Let $W''$ be the centraliser of a regular element in $W'$.
+\begin{remark} Let $W'$ be the centralizer of a regular element in $W$.
+Let $W''$ be the centralizer of a regular element in $W'$.
 In terms of orbit varieties, $W'\cq V'= (W\cq V)^{\mu_d}$ and $W''\cq V''= (W\cq V)^{\mu_{de}}$.
 Regular elements of $W'$ are regular in $W$.
-It probably not difficult, by applying Theorem \ref{theoroots} to the pair $(W,W'')$, to generalise the result to the pair $(W',W'')$. \end{remark}
+It should be possible, by applying Theorem \ref{theoroots} to the pair $(W,W'')$, to generalize the result to the pair $(W',W'')$. \end{remark}